Disambiguating Pauli noise in quantum computers: Gauge optimization

 where the $k$th column of the matrix $\bm{S}^{\dagger}$ is one of $n$ vectors $\bm{y}_k$ in the nullspace of the design matrix.
 In other words, $\bm{S}^{\dagger}$ converts each gauge parameter $\bm{\eta}_k$ into a vector in the noise parameter space $\mathcal{X}$ such that the residual errors $\epsilon$ between the model and measured outcomes remains unchanged: $\bm{F'} \bm{\hat{r}}_0 - \bm{b} = \bm{F'} (\bm{\hat{r}}_0 + \bm{S}^{\dagger}\bm{\eta}) - \bm{b}$.
 The summand in the optimization problem limits all $24n$ elements of the $\bm{\tau}$ vector to be positive definite before being summed, element-wise, together.
 The optimized $\bm{\hat{r}}_{*}^{\text{two-step}}$ is then an offset of $\bm{\hat{r}}_0$: $\bm{\hat{r}}_0 + \bm{S}^{\dagger} \bm{\eta}^{*}$, where finding $\bm{\eta}^{*}$ involves solving the convex optimization problem in Eq.~\eqref{eq:gauge_opt_2step}.

-However, we found that this two-step approach, which started with a $\gamma\approx264$ without any optimization step (no steps beyond calculating $\bm{\hat{r}}_0=\bm{F'}^+ \bm{b}$), yielded much higher overheads than even the $\gamma$ inferred from a non-negative least-squares fit based on previous approaches (PEC), where $\gamma \approx 20.97$~\cite{van2023probabilistic}.
+However, benchmarking on the noise model data from the 92-qubit experiment from Sec.~\ref{sec:ring}, we found that this two-step approach, which started with a $\gamma\approx264$ without any optimization step (no steps beyond calculating $\bm{\hat{r}}_0=\bm{F'}^+ \bm{b}$), yielded much higher overheads than even the $\gamma$ inferred from a non-negative least-squares fit based on previous approaches, where $\gamma \approx 20.97$~\cite{van2023probabilistic}.
 Thus, the optimization procedure we outlined in Sec.~\ref{sec:gauge_opt} yielded a slightly higher residual error ($\epsilon=329.39$) but at a significantly lower $\gamma=16.33$ (See Fig.~\ref{sfig:gauge_opt}).